Pumpkin Pie Recipe with Marshmallow Topping

 Step 3: Make the Marshmallow Topping

-Whip the mixture until it begins to show soft peaks, then add the sugar slowly, while whipping until stiff peaks form.
+• Whip the mixture until it shows soft peaks, then add the sugar slowly, whipping until stiff peaks form.

 Whipped marshmallow topping on whisk